philpennock/sks_spider/README.md

  * I will add you to a CONTRIBUTORS file
  * You are assumed to be implicitly granting a license to me for your work to be distributed under the same license, as part of a larger work
- * If you send me code you don't have legal authority to send me (it's not your work, etc) and someone complains and/or sues me as a result of my including it, then I will void any agreements regarding privacy and will state very clearly who set me up -- I see no reason to let myself get in trouble for someone else's misdeeds.
+ * You are assumed to have the authority to submit the modification under these terms and are implicitly testifying to this by making the submission.

-In other words: don't be a jackass, contributions are expected to contribute towards the codebase, not take away.
+In other words: please don't be a jackass, contributions are expected to contribute towards the codebase, not take away.
 Thanks.

 That's about it.
 -Phil